mrworf/iceshelf/README.md

 - JSON is probably not going to cut-it in the future for local metadata storage

 # FAQ

+## After following the install, I get an error regarding "no attribute 'encrypt_file'"

+Unfortunately, there is both a gnupg and a python-gnupg implementation.
+This tool relies on the latter.
+If you get this error, then you've installed the `gnupg` version instead of `python-gnupg`.
+To fix this, please uninstall the wrong one `sudo pip uninstall gnupg` followed by the correct one `sudo pip install python-gnupg`

 ## What about the local database?